-Laboratory grade glass washers offer lots of benefits over domestic dishwashers and have many features that you would not find on a domestic unit.
+Laboratory grade glass washers offer lots of benefits over domestic dishwashers.
+They have many features that you would not find on a domestic unit making them ideally suited to a demanding lab environment.
+This includes:

 It is a legal requirement that any water fitting or appliance that will carry or receive water from the public mains water supply must comply with the Water Supply Regulations or Scottish Byelaws.